PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Spring Creek Fishing (March-May)

 Spring means prespawn bass flooding into creeks.
 Water temps between 55-65°F trigger the migration.
-I've caught my biggest creek bass during this window.
+I've caught my biggest creek bass during this window when fish stack up at the first available cover.

 Summer Creek Fishing (June-August)

 Early Morning: Start at creek mouths with topwater.
-As sun rises, work deeper into the creek.
+As sun rises, work deeper into the creek following the shade line.

 Best Summer Lures: